 The Acer Education Technology Initiative gives schools access to a free 30-day trial of the Acer Aspire One Netbook.
 After the 30-day trial, applicants can choose to either return the product free of charge and shipping or purchase the netbook at a special price only available to applicants.
 In September, all applicants will be entered into a random drawing to determine winners for the computer lab and classroom technology prizes outfitted by Acer and Intel.
 To enter, submit your very short application (completion takes under a minute) by Aug.
 31, 2009 at www.acer.com/us/k12.

-You have read this article Acer / Low-Cost Laptops with the title August 2009.
-You can bookmark this page URL https://machining33.blogspot.com/2009/08/enter-acer-drawing-to-outfit-your.html.
+with the title August 2009.
+You can bookmark this page URL http://machining33.blogspot.com/2009/08/enter-acer-drawing-to-outfit-your.html.
 Thanks!

 Editor's Note: Below is an excerpt from a post written for the International Society for Technology Educator's "ISTE Connects."
 This post was published at the ISTE Connects site which targets educators engaged in improving teaching and learning by advancing the effective use of technology education.